Study Code of Practice and Student Code of Conduct

 - Possession of banned items such as notes, mobile phones, and other IT equipment, to the exhibition of disruptive behaviour.

-- Invest time writing offensive or obscene and/or irrelevant comments.
+- Writing offensive or obscene and/or irrelevant comments.

 - Assisting other students in the same or a different school to commit academic misconduct also represents a serious offence.